codelibs/elasticsearch-sstmpl/README.md

 Elasticsearch has [Search Template](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-template.html "Search Template") which is Mustache-based template.
 Since Mustache is Logic-less templates, you cannot put any logic, such as if-statement, into a search template.
 This plugin executes a script-based search template to create a search query.
-Therefore, you can use any script you want.
+Therefore, you can use any script you want in Search Template.

 ## Version